trepmal/mini-loops/readme.txt

 1.
 2.

-== Options ==
+== Other Notes ==

 Explanation of options:

-= Title: =
-Your recent posts widget's title on your sidebar.
+** Title: ** Your recent posts widget's title on your sidebar.

-= Title Link: =
-The page the title should link to.
+** Title Link: ** The page the title should link to.

-= Number of Posts: =
-Number of posts to be displayed
+** Number of Posts: ** Number of posts to be displayed

-= Post Offset =
-Number of posts to skip before displaying the list
+** Post Offset: ** Number of posts to skip before displaying the list

-= Post Type =
-Post type to display
+** Post Type: ** Post type to display

-= Post Status =
-Post status to display.
+** Post Status: **Post status to display.
 Primarily useful to show upcoming (future) posts.
 But be creative!

-= Order By =
-What order the posts should be displayed in
+** Order By: ** What order the posts should be displayed in

-= Order =
-Ascending (good for order by title) or Descending (good for order by date)
+** Order: ** Ascending (good for order by title) or Descending (good for order by date)

-= Show posts in reverse order? =
-Perhaps you want the 3 most recent posts, but you want the oldest of those to be displayed first.
+** Show posts in reverse order? ** Perhaps you want the 3 most recent posts, but you want the oldest of those to be displayed first.
 If so, check this.

-= Ignore sticky posts? =
-I recommend ignoring, or the number of posts displayed may be inconsistent.
+** Ignore sticky posts? ** I recommend ignoring, or the number of posts displayed may be inconsistent.

-= Categories =
-Comma separated list of category IDs to pull from.
+** Categories: ** Comma separated list of category IDs to pull from.
 Use negative ID numbers to exclude a category.

-= Tags =
-Comma separated list of tag IDs to pull from.
+** Tags: ** Comma separated list of tag IDs to pull from.
 Use negative ID numbers to exclude a tag.

-= Custom Taxonomies =
-A clunky way to support custom taxonomies.
+** Custom Taxonomies: ** A clunky way to support custom taxonomies.
 To include terms 5, 6, 9 from taxonomy "Genre" do this:
 `genre=5,6,9`

-= Custom Fields =
-For listing posts that have certain meta data.
+** Custom Fields: ** For listing posts that have certain meta data.
 To list posts that have a custom field 'favorite_color' with a value of 'blue' do this:
 `favorite_color=blue`

-= Exclude Posts =
-A comma separated list of post IDs to exclude.
+** Exclude Posts: ** A comma separated list of post IDs to exclude.

-= Before Item: =
-Text/HTML to insert before the post list
+** Before Item: ** Text/HTML to insert before the post list

-= After Item: =
-Text/HTML to insert after the post list
+** After Item: ** Text/HTML to insert after the post list

-= Item Format =
+** Item Format =
 HTML and shortcodes to format each item

 = Shortcodes =